ComedicChimera/whirlwind/README.md

 easier to process.
 Furthermore, all action trees are pre-type-checked meaning nothing on them needs to be proofed during later phases of the compiler.

-There is an additional reference for all of the tree variations including an explanation of what each node is and the "parameters" it takes.

 - [Tree Reference](https://github.com/ComedicChimera/Whirlwind/blob/master/Whirlwind/docs/trees.md)

 It can be helpful to think of these trees as somewhat similar to